 Project Management Project Manager A Project Manager is in place.
-The expression of interests for the appointment of a Clinical Lead for the HPV primary screen project, a lead cytopathologist and a lead colposcopist were unsuccessful.
+The expression of interests for the appointment of a Clinical Lead for the HPV primary screening project, a lead cytopathologist and a lead colposcopist were unsuccessful.
 NSS are currently reviewing options.
-Project Team Composition Clinical Advisory Group: international expert Dr. Marc Arbyn is supporting this group.
-Dr Arbyn was a member of the HIQA HTA panel and is a leading expert on HPV primary screening in Europe Still awaiting Clinical lead, Colposcopy lead, Pathology lead Project Plan Still dividiting cliffical lead, corposcopy lead, i attrology lead Workstream Actions Progressed (w/e 2 nd November 2018) Clinical Consideration of changes that may be required to QA guidelines for cytopathology.
+Project Team Composition • Clinical Advisory Group: international expert Dr. Marc Arbyn is supporting this group.
+Dr Arbyn was a member of the HIQA HTA panel and is a leading expert on HPV primary screening in Europe Still awaiting Clinical lead, Colposcopy lead, Pathology lead.

+Actions Progressed (w/e 26 th October 2018) Consideration of changes that may be required to QA guidelines for cytopathology.
 Assessment of feedback to proposed screening pathway and eligibility framework commenced.
-Procurement Procurement market analysis to inform specification and market model is progressing .
+Colposcopy capacity planning and management of women referred to colposcopy continues to be scoped out.
+Consideration of changes that may be required to QA guidelines for cytopathology.
+Assessment of feedback to proposed screening pathway and eligibility framework commenced.
+Colposcopy capacity planning and management of women referred to colposcopy continues to be scoped out Procurement market analysis to inform specification and market model is progressing.
 The procurement lead has drafted a document that will be published on etenders when approved.
-ICT Work on development and testing of changes to Cervical Screening Register continued.
+Work on development and testing of changes to Cervical Screening Register continued.
 Addressing issue of testing capacity (resources).
 Laboratory IT development awaiting decisions on laboratory configuration and procurement.
-Lab Configuration Configuration options paper continued to be developed but work is limited until the market engagement seminar is completed to understand the commercial interest.
-Communications No progress - awaiting dedicated resource / channel to form communications.
-Resources for HPs Team continue to work on 2 pieces: Develop materials Guide for Primary Care which will be available in hardcopy and through the elearning portal

-Hospitals (Colposcopy) Colposcopy capacity planning and management of women referred to colposcopy continues to be scoped out.
+No progress - awaiting dedicated resource / channel to form communications.
+Resource development - e-learning - commissioned.
+Resources cannot be finalised without clinical pathways (above) resolution.
+Continued assessment of capacity exercise with the hospitals.
 HSE meeting with hospital colposcopists took place 13th Oct.
-Current Position, Current position, issues & challenges Significant Issues Continuing efforts to secure contract extensions with existing labs is critical to enable the programme to proceed.
-2) Stabilisation of the current programme remains a huge issue.
+Current position, issues & challenges Continuing efforts to secure contract extensions with existing labs is critical to enable the programme to proceed.
+Stabilisation of the current programme remains a huge issue.
 Current backlogs from the 2 private providers will impact the transition to HPV primary screening.
 Absence of a fulltime Clinical Director for the programme is impacting a number of key activities.
 Decision required on the cervical screening pathway A Clinical Advisory Group has been set up to address these decisions.

-Failure to recruit a colposcopy or cytopathology lead for the program and project.
+4) F Failure to recruit a colposcopy or cytopathology lead for the program and project.
 There were no applicants.
-A letter of invite for a colposcopy lead has been issued to Dr. Peter Boylan, Chair of the Institute for Gynaecologist and Obstetricians.
-5) Laboratory configuration strategy being reassessed by requirements to stabilise current programme.
-6) Market analysis originally planned to be completed in October to assess private lab interest in tendering for HPV primary screening will now take place in November.
-7) Communications resources (external & internal) for implementation of the project to be defined.
+A le etter of invite for a colposcopy lead has been issued to Dr. Peter Boylan, Chair of the Institute for Gynaecologist а and Obstetricians.
+5) L aboratory configuration strategy being reassessed by requirements to stabilise current programme.
+6) N Market analysis originally planned to be completed in October to assess private lab interest in tendering for HPV p primary screening will now take place in November.
+7) (Communications resources (external & internal) for implementation of the project to be defined.